PhenomML/Stats285_F23/hw3_instructions.md

 ### Readings

-1. In course readings on canvas, find the github folder.
-In the history of “git” article, what is claimed to be Linus Torvalds reason for the name “git”.
-Who does Linus Torvalds credit as the project lead for “git”?
-Why did Torvalds think that he needed to design and start “git”?
-What is the relation between “git” and Linux?
-What is the relation between Linux and “the cloud”?
-What is the relation between “git” and “github”?
-Is Torvalds involved in Github?
+On Canvas, navigate to Files -> Readings -> Github

+#### History of Git (Welcome to the Jungle article)

+Read the "History of Git: The Road to Domination" article.
+Answer the following questions.

+1. What is claimed to be Linus Torvalds reason for the name “git”.

+2. Who does Linus Torvalds credit as the project lead for “git”?

+3. Why did Torvalds think that he needed to design and start “git”?

+4. What is the relation between “git” and Linux?

+5. What is the relation between Linux and “the cloud”?

+6. What is the relation between “git” and “github”?

+7. Is Torvalds involved in Github?

+#### History of Github (Evans & Debacker article)

+Read the "History of GitHub" article from Evans & Debacker.
+Answer the following questions.

-2. In the “history of github” article, when did Github pass 1 million repos?
-When did it pass 10 million repos?
-How many repos are there now?
+1. When did Github pass 1 million repos?

+2. When did it pass 10 million repos?

+3. How many repos are there now?

+#### Look-Up Questions

+Using the resources available to use (e.g. Google, Wikipedia, etc.), answer the following questions.

 3. Github is a commercial site.
 Some of it’s commercial services include Github copilot.
 Explain this service.

-This service is based on a secondary use for the code that’s made available on github repos by github users.
+4. Github copilot is based on a secondary use for the code that’s made available on github repos by github users.
 What is this secondary use?

-Are Github customers aware that their code is put to this secondary use?
-How much code do you think is available for the Github company to put to this secondary use?
-Who owns Github?
-Who is the largest investor in OpenAI?
-Does OpenAI make use of github code?
+5. Are Github customers aware that their code is put to this secondary use?
+6. How much code do you think is available for the Github company to put to this secondary use?
+7. Who owns Github?
+8. Who is the largest investor in OpenAI?
+9. Does OpenAI make use of github code?

 4. Do you have an existing Github account?
 If so, is it Paid or Free?
 If so, have you created any public repos?
 Private repos?
 Say a bit about your motivations and experiences.